310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Chiaki %}
-Mmm… Kanata doesn’t seem used to dealing with the first years either, and he's busy during summer — circumstances with his home, you see… So I'm not sure if he could do it.
+Mmm… Kanata doesn’t seem used to dealing with the first years either, and he's busy during summer — circumstances with his home, you see…

+So I'm not sure if he could do it.

 But yeah… I'll tell Kanata about it.
 If he joins in with your activities, I want you guys to lead them together with him.

-Thing is, he can be harder to deal with if you mess up… But I guess you’d get to practice dealing with a troublesome senior too…?
+The thing is, he can be harder to deal with than the first years if you mess up… But I guess you’d get to practice dealing with a troublesome senior too…?

 Either way, I want you guys to grow further while connecting and bonding more with everyone, including your seniors and juniors.

 If you don't do that, you won't be able to overcome your next hurdle — the SS.

-I'm cheering you on, so do your very best.
+I'm always cheering you on, so do your very best.
 Don't worry — I'm certain you guys can do it.
 {% endbubble %}

 ## Chapter 3